How to teach English online to Chinese students

 The hourly rate I earned from the company I worked for + bus fare = hourly rate.

 So, when the executives went home for the evening, I would squeeze myself into hot, overcrowded public transport and go to their large suburban homes and help their children too.
-This went on for a few years, reading every possible book that I could on the test, eventually amassing a large folder full of lessons on every facet of IELTS and a number of successful students ready to embark on their international dreams.
+This went on for a few years, reading every possible book that I could on the test, amassing a large folder full of lessons and a number of successful students ready to embark on their international dreams.

 The hourly rate I earned from the company I worked for in Australia + 10% + petrol costs = hourly rate.
 This was about $40AUD/hr.